aragon/aragon-cli/CONTRIBUTING.md

 You will apply to the boutnies on our own DAO, [follow the link to explore it.](https://rinkeby.aragon.org/#/meshteam/0x2b2290c2370cbc59e7c77bd36072f801d5e996c8)

-We will create a guide shortly with an walkthrough the whole process.
+We will create a guide shortly with a walkthrough the whole process.
 Stay tuned 🙌

 ## Get Involved